Anthony Anderson: 2023–present: We Are Family and controversy

 In November 2023, it was announced that Anderson and his mother Doris would host the Fox game show We Are Family, replacing Jamie Foxx and his daughter, Corinne, who were originally set to host the show.
 It premiered on January 3, 2024.

 In December 2023, Anderson was named as the host of the 75th Primetime Emmy Awards.
 The decision for Anderson to host was met with controversy due to his multiple allegations of rape and sexual assault.
 The Sexual Violence Prevention Association (SVPA) urged the Emmys and Fox, the network set to air the 2024 ceremony, to reconsider Anderson as host writing, "The entertainment industry has the power and responsibility to protect individuals from sexual violence...the Emmys and Fox to not only remove Anderson as host, but to also conduct their due diligence going forward when selecting hosts."

 The telecast was met with mixed reviews and some criticism, in particular, regarding a recurring bit in which Anderson's mother interrupted acceptance speeches that went on too long.
 Some on social media cited the moment when Anderson's mother interrupted a speech given by Jennifer Coolidge, who won for The White Lotus, as being "rude" and "disrespectful".

 Personal life

 Anderson was married to Alvina Stewart from September 1999 to September 2023.
 They have two children.
-Their son Nathan starred as Tahj in the Netflix sitcom Richie Rich and guest starred in Black-ish.
+Their son Nathan appeared as Tahj in the Netflix sitcom Richie Rich and guest starred in Black-ish.
 Stewart initially filed for divorce in September 2015 citing irreconcilable differences, after having been separated since April 2014.
 They reconciled in January 2017 and she withdrew her petition.
-On March 25, 2022, she filed for divorce again, and it was granted by a judge the following year in September.
+On March 25, 2022, she filed for divorce again, and it was granted by a judge in September 2023.

 Anderson has type 2 diabetes and has been active in diabetes awareness.

 Playing for the Alzheimer's Association, in 2011, Anderson won $250,000 on Who Wants to Be a Millionaire.

-Anderson is an honorary member of Omega Psi Phi fraternity; he was inducted on July 30, 2020.
+Anderson is an honorary member of Omega Psi Phi fraternity.
+He was inducted in July 2020.
 In 2019, a star was named after Anderson in the International Star Registry.

+Anderson owns a restaurant with friend and comedian Cedric the Entertainer.

+Anderson, who graduated from Howard University’s Chadwick A. Boseman College of Fine Arts in 2022, announced on TV One’s Uncensored that he will be returning to his alma mater to teach a masterclass in acting there.